 Read our top tips for choosing window shutters for your home, and be inspired by our beautiful collections.

 At their most basic level, shutters are window dressings that control the amount of light coming through a window.
 They have solid frames with built-in louvres that can be adjusted to let the light filter in or block it out.
 They are fixed directly to the frame of the window and are usually made of wood, but water-resistant options are now available.
 You may come across the term ‘plantation shutters’ when reading about these particular window dressings – this traditionally referred to a wider-louvered shutter, but is now commonly used to refer to all types of interior window shutter.

 A shutter style for every window

 Shutters come in all shapes and sizes to suit your needs.
-There are full height shutters which cover the entire window with tall, seamless panels, tier-on-tier which allow you to open the top and bottom panels independently, café-style which attach to the bottom half of your window only, tracked which can be made to fit patio doors, solid panels which provide enhanced light control, and finally shapes which are made to fit awkward or unusual windows.
+There are full height shutters which cover the entire window with tall, seamless panels, tier-on-tier which allow you to open the top and bottom panels independently, cafe style shutters which attach to the bottom half of your window only, tracked shutters which can be made to fit patio doors, solid panels which provide enhanced light control, and finally shapes which are made to fit awkward or unusual windows.
 View our full range or ask your advisor to talk you through the options during your home appointment.

 How do shutters work?

 Shutters can be operated in a number of ways.
 Most shutters have hinged panels that open and close in a concertina-like manner, allowing you to stack the panels at the side of the window when not in use.

 Shutters can also be opened and closed like a door - as seen in this contemporary bedroom.